jundalisay/superb/content/en/research/kepler/harmony/book-4/chapter-01d.md

 Therefore, if a part of the essence of something is within the mind, and thus in its operation or activity, that thing must be established within, that is to say the terms of the harmonies, the circle and its part.

-You may ask how knowledge of a thing can be possessed, when The soul has the mind has never learnt it, and perhaps cannot learn it, if it is de- knowledge of
+You may ask how knowledge of a thing can be possessed, when The soul has the mind has never learnt it, and perhaps cannot learn it, if it is de- knowledge of mathematics by prived of sensation of external things?
-^
-^
-mathematics by prived of sensation of external things?
 To this Proclus replies above instinct, in words which are commonplace in his philosophy: we today, if I am not mistaken, quite correctly use the term “instinct.”
-Indeed to the

-human mind and to other minds quantity is known by instinct, even if for this purpose it is deprived of all sensation.
-Of itself it under­ stands a straight line, of itself an equal distance from a given point, of itself it forms for itself from these an image of a circle.
-If so, it can much more readily find the construction by means of that, and so perform the function of the eye in seeing the diagram (if there is never­ theless a need for one).
-Certainly the mind itself, if it never had the use of an eye at all, would demand an eye for itself for the compre­ hension of things which are placed outside it, and would lay down laws for its structure which were drawn from itself (if in fact it were pure and sound and without hindrance, that is, if it were only what it Proclus says is).
-For the recognition of quantities, which is innate in the mind, dic­ almost the same tates what the nature of the eye must be; and therefore, the eye has a little after the been made as it is because the mind is as it is, and not the other way passage just
+To the human mind and to other minds quantity is known by instinct, even if for this purpose it is deprived of all sensation.
+Of itself it understands a straight line, of itself an equal distance from a given point, of itself it forms for itself from these an image of a circle.
+If so, it can much more readily find the construction by means of that, and so perform the function of the eye in seeing the diagram (if there is nevertheless a need for one).

+Certainly the mind itself, if it never had the use of an eye at all, would demand an eye for itself for the comprehension of things which are placed outside it, and would lay down laws for its structure which were drawn from itself (if in fact it were pure and sound and without hindrance, that is, if it were only what it Proclus says is).
+For the recognition of quantities, which is innate in the mind, dictates what the nature of the eye must be; and therefore, the eye has almost the same

+a little after the
+been made as it is because the mind is as it is, and not the other way passage just
 quoted: that the
 round.

-And why waste words?
+Why waste words?

 Geometry, which before the origin of truth about the things was coeternal with the divine mind and is God himself(for what gods is adapted could there be in God which would not be God himself?), supplied to mathematical entities, and the